 5.10.
 We will carry any debit or credit balance forward to your next bill/statement.

 5.11.
-So we can bill you as accurately as possible from the start, we’ll ask for a meter reading just before you become our customer.
+If you do not have smart meters, we’ll ask for a meter reading just before you become our customer.
 We’ll then regularly remind you to enter meter readings via the approved methodology explained in your online account.

 5.12.
 Your automatic monthly payment amount is based on the cost of the energy we think you'll use for the duration of your contract – based on the information you’ve shared – split into equal monthly payments.
 When we set up your account, we’ll tell how much the automatic payments are, and the dates we intend to take them (your first payment will be taken on your supply start date).
 Shortly after you join us, your previous supplier will provide us with your consumption history, and we’ll check your payment amount is right.
 We’ll let you know then if we need to change it, and explain any adjustments.